So what's going on? Why do so many triathletes struggle with this issue during swimming?

 The reasons usually come from two things:

-(Remember what a cramp is: it is simply a "hyper"chronic contraction of a muscle.
-That is, activity within the muscle (tension) is heightened and rises to the point where the contraction hits overdrive - and then, bingo, cramp!)
+2. The other thing which is somewhat related, is that there is OFTEN simply too much TENSION in the lower legs, period.
+[Remember what a cramp is: its simply a "hyper"chronic contraction of a muscle.
+That is, activity within the muscle (tension) is heightened and rises to the point where the contraction hits overdrive - and then, bingo, cramp!]

-Why all that tension?
-(This relates to why it happens to triathletes more than swimmers).
+Why all that tension? (this relates to why it happens to triathletes more than swimmers).

 So, what to do?** Two things:

-More: Really good "kickers" have very mobile, floppy ankles.
+More: Really good "kickers" have very mobile,*floppy ankles.
 In fact, great backstrokers can lie on their backs on the floor and easily touch their toes to the floor as they point their ankle.
 Most triathletes can't come close to doing that.
 Limited ankle mobility means tension when kicking.

 As you relax your feet and JUST LET THEM FLOP, you'll reduce all of that tension in the calves that leads to cramping.

 When I say "straight knee," I am really saying to keep it straight - locked out.
-What will most likely happen is that your knees won't actually "lock," but they will bend less, which is a good thing.
+What will most likely happen is that your knees won't actually "lock," but they will bend less....which is a good thing.

 To avoid cramping in the calves while swimming, keep the calves LONG, and relax those feet and think: FLOPPY ANKLES.

-Of course, all of this could be solved by simply doing all of your swimming in the JACUZZI!
+And lastly, do all of your swimming in the JACUZZI!